msimms/PeakFinder/README.md

 ### Julia

 Copy the file `Peaks.jl` into your project.
+Look at `PeakFinder.jl` for an example of how to use the peak finding class.

 ### Python